joshfrench/om-wiki-fork/Conceptual-overview.md

 ## [[Cursors]]

-Om components like React components take props.
+Om components, like React components, take props.
 In Om components the props are actually a *cursor* into the app state.
 Cursors are conceptually related to functional lenses and zippers.
 Don't be afraid–it just means that Om component props *internally* maintain